Youth Soccer

 Games

-• MMU World Cup is twice per week, summer ONLY, program for boys and girls of age U8.
+• MMU World Cup is unique, summer ONLY, program for boys and girls of age 7 and 8.

-Note: U7 players might also be admitted to this program.
+Note: 6 year old players might also be admitted to this program.

 โšฝ Weekly Practice & Game โ€“ One exciting practice and one action-packed game every week!